madetech/blog/posts/alpine-stack-size.md

 If you consider `musl-libc` and `glibc` as implementing an interface called `libc`, then you will notice that they must also be Liskov-compatible to ensure smooth operation.

-The imperfection here is that their public APIs are slightly different, possibly by mistake, or probably by choice.
+The imperfection here is that their public APIs are slightly different, which in Alpine's case is by choice.
+Alpine linux is derived from the [LEAF Project] (https://en.wikipedia.org/wiki/LEAF_Project), which specifically targets low-powered hardware.
+The sort of hardware that would not have much space for 2MB-10MB of memory allocated for a stack.

+The interesting implication here is the community has decided to use, by defacto choice, a Linux distribution that has historically made some design choices to achieve both low memory and disk-size footprint.
+In our modern cloud environments, where we can spare 2-10MB of memory allocation for a stack, these design choices don't appear to apply.

 The impact is that the Ruby codebase must be aware of what version of libc it is running against in order to provide a stable programming language to us Ruby developers.